AIDL API guidelines

 4. Avoid returning status codes

 Methods should avoid status codes as return values, since all AIDL methods have an implicit status return code.
 See ServiceSpecificException or EX_SERVICE_SPECIFIC.
 By convention, these values are defined as constants in an AIDL interface.
-More detailed information is in the Error handling section of AIDL backends.
+If a custom delay or unique error data is needed alongside an error, that is the only time a custom response object should represent an error.
+For more detailed information, see Error handling.

 5. Arrays as output parameters considered harmful